Knowledge Hub

 The requirement for solicitors to hold professional indemnity insurance

-Solicitors are obliged by law under the SRA’s Indemnity Insurance Rules to have professional indemnity insurance (PII) in place at all times, including for a “run off” period of 6 years after any firm has closed down.
+Solicitors are obliged by law under the SRA’s Indemnity Insurance Rules to have professional indemnity insurance (PII) in place at all times, including for a “run off” period of six years after any firm has closed down.
 This insurance should meet the costs of any compensation you receive if your claim is successful.
 Once the firm with which you have an issue is aware of your claim or potential claim, they should put their insurers on notice of it immediately.

 Summary